-- The Power Feed® 10M Single Wire Feeder does not operate with the Power Wave 450. - The Power Feed® 10M Single Wire Feeder does not operate with any analog based power sources (CVxxx machines, DC-xxx machines, etc.) - The Memory Panel is required to set procedure limits. - The Boom model does not support push-pull guns or GTAW welding. - A push-pull gun and foot amptrol may not be plugged into the Power Feed® 10M Single Wire Feeder at the same time.
+- The POWER FEED[®] 10M Single Wire Feeder does not operate with the Power Wave[®] 450. - The POWER FEED[®] 10M Single Wire Feeder does not operate with any analog based power sources (CV-xxx machines, DC-xxx machines, etc.) - The Memory Panel is required to set procedure limits. - The Boom model does not support push-pull guns or GTAW welding. - A push-pull gun and foot amptrol may not be plugged into the POWER FEED[®] 10M Single Wire Feeder at the same time. - Spool guns do not operate with the Power Feed[®] 10M.